 What can I expect?

 Long days!!
-The working day typically starts at 6.00am and finishes around 12 hours later with breaks for breakfast and lunch.
-Interns are expected to work five days per week.
+The working day typically lasts around 12 hours, with breaks for breakfast and lunch.
 Of course, the perks are obvious!
-You're in a beautiful bush environment, your life is about conservation and furthering the program - and there's no better cure for a hard day than to catch up with the cubs and know you're actually working for them and their future.
+You're in a beautiful bush environment, your life is about conservation and furthering the program - and there's no better cure for a hard day than to catch up with the lions and know you're actually working for them and their future.